 The Oxford dictionary defines “stretch (v.)” as “straighten or extend one's body or a part of one's body to its full length, typically so as to tighten one's muscles or in order to reach something.”

 During physical activities, our muscles are tensed and need to relax afterwards.

 Stretches are meant to:

-There are various ways personal trainers can help you learn how to stretch – there are different types of stretching for each muscle group.
+There are various ways a home or online personal trainer can help you learn how to stretch - there are different types of stretching for each muscle group.

 For example, you could go for stretching sessions at your local studio.
 This method combines soft gymnastics, passive stretching and yoga moves.
 Its aim is to relieve stiffness in the different muscle groups, for example in your lower body or thigh, increase the blood flow and provide relaxation for tense muscles and ligaments.

 The benefits of stretching extend to all your muscles, whether glutes, quads or abs.

 Stretching as part of a workout